Maneth-k/ZeloraTech_Assignment/README.md

    ```
    _The frontend will run on the port provided by Vite, usually `http://localhost:5173`._

-## Assumptions and Decisions
+## Architecture and Technical Decisions

-- **Data storage**: The backend uses an in-memory array to store candidate data.
-This is to avoid requiring complex database setups (e.g., MongoDB, PostgreSQL) for whoever reviews the code, making it instantly runnable.
+- **Data Storage (MongoDB)**: We transitioned from a simplified in-memory architecture to **MongoDB** to assure scalable, reliable, and persistent storage of our candidate data pipeline.
+Data modeling is handled rigorously using Mongoose.
+- **Development Workflow (Nodemon)**: The backend development environment is equipped with **nodemon**, enabling hot reloads which markedly accelerate the development and debugging lifecycle.
-- **Drag and Drop**: Reused the well-supported `@hello-pangea/dnd` (or `react-beautiful-dnd`) library to provide clean, accessible drag-and-drop interactions across the Kanban columns.
+- **Drag and Drop**: Incorporates the highly supported `@hello-pangea/dnd` (or equivalent options like `react-beautiful-dnd`) to implement accessible and robust drag-and-drop interactions across the entire board.
-- **Styling**: All generic CSS is scoped logically to standard files.
-Vanilla CSS is used, showcasing a premium, modern design matching standard dashboard aesthetics.
+- **Styling Mechanics**: Employs deeply scoped Vanilla CSS to deliver optimal modularity while driving a premium, modern dashboard aesthetic without relying on external CSS frameworks.